plum-umd/checkedc-clang/clang/tools/3c/README.md

 wouldn't have their own entries in a compilation database.

 The `-output-postfix` mode may be convenient for running tools such as `diff` on individual files by hand.
-For heavier-duty scenarios, this
-command:
+Alternatively, this command:

 ```
 3c -addcr -alltypes -output-dir=/path/to/new foo.c bar.c --